Cooking story with practical tips on mango cultivars & flavors.

 "Pieces of ripe mango can be mashed and eaten raw as dessert, used as a topping on ice-creams or blended with milk or yoghurt to make milkshakes, Lassis and smoothies."

-"Ma," Hosh asked, "Can I use mango pulp instead of using fresh mangoes to make Mango Lassi?"
+"Ma," Hosh asked.
+"Can't I use mango pulp instead of using fresh mangoes to make Mango Lassi?"

-"Different kinds of mango pulp can be brought from the grocery stores these days," said Isha, "And you can use that for Lassi if you are in a hurry, or if fresh mangoes are not available or are too expensive."
+"Different kinds of mango pulp can be brought from the grocery stores these days," Isha replied.
+"You can use them if you are in a hurry, or if fresh mangoes are not available, or if they are more expensive than pulp."

 "In Canada, Mango Lassi is popularly made with sweetened kesar (saffron) flavored mango pulp blended with yoghourt, cream, or ice-cream, and served in tall glasses with straws, often with ground pistachio nuts sprinkled on top."

-"Alphonso mangoes are also quite famous in many countries due to their full, lovely and balanced flavor.
-Try different mango or mango pulp flavors, and you'll find one that gives you most pleasure in your Lassi!"
+"Alphonso mangoes are also quite famous in many countries, due to their full, lovely, balanced flavor.
+Try different mango or mango pulp flavors, and you'll find those that give you most pleasure in your Lassi!"